-Richard Funderburg is an associate professor in the Department of Public Administration and a visiting expert at the Institute of Government and Public Affairs, where he is a member of the Fiscal Health of Illinois working group.
+Richard Funderburg is an associate professor in the Department of Public Administration and a visiting expert at the Institute of Government and Public Affairs, where he is a member of the Fiscal and Economic Policy working group.
 He earned his Ph.D. in Planning, Policy, and Design at the University of California, Irvine.
 Dr. Funderburg also holds a Master of Public Policy and Administration degree from California State University, Sacramento.
 Professor Funderburg is an expert on state and local economic development policy.
 He has published over 15 studies of economic development in peer-reviewed urban planning and regional science journals.
 Professor Funderburg has extensive experience advising state and local governments, including appointments with the California Department of Finance and the California Employment Development Department.
 Dr. Funderburg is actively engaged in the local community, where he serves as a commissioner on the Village of Chatham Planning Commission.
-Rick teaches budget and finance, community planning and policy, community economic development, and information for decision making.
+Rick teaches budget and finance, economics and public policy, information for decision making, community planning and policy, community economic development, and public management.

 (2021) Funderburg, R., J. Drucker, D. Merriman, and R. Weber.
 “Is Tax Competition Strategic?
 Spatial Distributions of Business Property Tax Abatements in the Chicago Suburbs,” Economic Development Quarterly, 35(1), 66–83.
 Available here.